Rongrong-Lin/CLq/README.md

-Rongrong Lin, Haitai Yu, Yulan Liu, An Explicit Formula for the Proximal Operator of the Capped lq -Norm
+Rongrong Lin, Haitai Yu, Yulan Liu, An Explicit Characterization for the Proximal Operator of the Capped lq -Norm, 22 pages, submitted to MFC